On Leading With Greatness

 If you’re not a rockstar, what does all this mean?
 In any field, we can see the positive effect of being a leader rather than a mere boss.
 Leaders act like Springsteen.
 They roll up their sleeves and get to work with their people, celebrating team successes and learning from failure.
 Everyone knows their part in the mission and plays it with exuberance.

 Bruce transcends that old moniker, “The Boss.”
-He’s not the pay- and taskmaster.
+He’s no longer the master of pay and task.
 He’s the opposite—the stuff that holds his venture together.
 To attend a Springsteen concert is to see great leadership unfold in real time.
 In our world—one that glorifies cutthroats as they climb to the top—Springsteen reminds us that true leaders raise others up alongside them.

 He’s a great performer because he’s a great leader.
 Think about that.